There's one dilemma still plaguing some mobile phone users: how to avoid data roaming charges.

 Monthly International Travel Pricing in Over 140 Countries

-Depending on where you are, international travel voice prices range between $0.99 per minute and $2.99 per minute, international travel messaging fees are between $0.05 and $0.50, and international travel data for all countries will charge you $0.002 per KB or $2.05 per megabyte, which is much lower than what AT&T charges for its data.
+Depending on where you are, international travel voice prices range between $0.99 per minute and $2.99 per minute, international travel messaging fees are between $0.05 and $0.50, and international travel data for all countries will cost you $0.002 per KB or $2.05 per megabyte, which is much lower than what AT&T charges for its data.

 MetroPCS International Roaming Charges